ErnstHot/TypeScript-for-Max/README.md

 ## Getting started

-Clone this repo to you `Max 8/Library` folder
+Clone this repo to your `Max 8/Library` folder

 Install it's dependencies with `npm install`.
 You can then compile the `.ts` files in `src` to max compatible es3 javascript by running either `npm run compile` or `tsc`.

-Once you have done this open the patches in `maxpatches`
+Once you have done this you will see the compiled js files in the `dist` folder and you can open the patches in the `maxpatches` folder.

+## Using the definitions in your own project

+You can install these types in your own project by using the command `npm install @types/maxmsp --save-dev`

+You should ensure that your `tsconfig.json` is set up in a similar one to this project as there are a few important things that you need to note:

+* Max uses an archaic es3 javascript, which means that for lots of modern functionality you will need to include polyfills.
+In our `tsconfig.json` we define this `"target": "es3",` and this means that we also need to set `"ignoreDeprecations": "5.0",` because es3 support will soon be dropped by Typescript

+* `tsconfig.json` includes `"lib": ["es6"]` to stop Typescript from trying to use DOM declarations not having this results in duplicate declaration errors.

+* We configure the types so that we can use them from the top level by including the line `"types": ["maxmsp"],` in our `tsconfig.json`

 ## API Documentation